uw-unsat/jitterbug/README.md

 You can play around with synthesizing other instructions by looking in the other `racket/test/rv32/synthesize-*.rkt` files, and uncommenting cases for other instructions in those files.

+Not every instruction sequence in the final JIT was found using synthesis.
-Some of these will either take extremely long or not produce any results: especially those that require very long instructions sequences (64-bit shifts, for example), or those that use non-linear arithmetic (multiplication, division, etc.)
+Many synthesis queries either take extremely long or do not produce any results: especially those that require very long instruction sequences (e.g., 64-bit shifts), or those that use non-linear arithmetic (multiplication, division, etc.)
+For these instructions, we manually write an implementation and verify the correctness using the other techniques described in this guide.

 ## Generating the RV32 JIT